 Recitations will meet on Tuesday and Thursday.
-Tuesday recitation will be used for question-and-answer and example problems.
-Homework is due at the start of the Thursday recitation.
-Checkpoints will be administered during the Thursday recitation after collecting homework.
-You will have time to complete two checkpoints per recitation (or you can leave early if you're already happy with your grade).
+Tuesday recitation will be used for question-and-answer and practice.
+Checkpoints will be administered during the Thursday recitation.
+Up to two checkpoints will be available at a time (see the schedule on Canvas).
+You may divide your time between them however you like.